Gus Trikonis: Career

 As a director, Trikonis handled several projects from the late 1960s to the early 1980s, mostly low-budget "exploitation films".
 He made several films for Roger Corman at New World Pictures; Corman called Trikonis one of the best young directors he had ever worked with.
+His films included The Student Body.

 From the 1980s to the mid-1990s Trikonis mostly directed television series.
 He directed episodes of television series including Baywatch, Quantum Leap, Hunter, Beauty and the Beast and Wiseguy.

 Personal life

-Trikonis was married to actress Goldie Hawn from 1969 to 1976; he was her first husband and they have the same birthday.
-He later married costume designer Barbara Andrews from 1978 till her death in 2012 and they had one child together; a son (Nicolas born in 1981).
+Trikonis was married to actress Goldie Hawn from 1969 to 1976; he was her first husband and they have the same birthday (in different years).
+He was later married to costume designer Barbara Andrews from 1978 until her death in 2012 and they had one child together: a son Nicolas, born in 1981.
 His sister Gina also appeared in West Side Story as Graziella, Riff's girlfriend, later becoming a costumer and costume/wardrobe supervisor.